nikhilm/uvbook/source/utilities.rst

 used by node.js to implement ``require()`` support for bindings.
 The usage is quite simple as long as your library exports the right symbols.
-Be careful with sanity and security checks when loading third party code, otherwise your program will behave unpredicatably.
+Be careful with sanity and security checks when loading third party code, otherwise your program will behave unpredictably.
 This example implements a very simple plugin system which does nothing except print the name of the plugin.

 Let us first look at the interface provided to plugin authors.